-What causes irregular menstrual bleeding?
+What causes irregular vaginal bleeding?
 Learn about all of the possible causes and how it can be treated in this article.

-If you notice bleeding between your periods, it’s a good idea to go to your gynecologist for testing to determine the cause, and to rule out any possible complications
+If you notice irregular vaginal bleeding, it’s a good idea to go to your gynecologist.
+You need testing to determine the cause, and to rule out any possible complications

 It’s characterized by the presence of blood outside of the days that correspond to your normal days of menstruation.